-2- Frictionless changes between the increasing number of channels and end devices will be independent
+2. Frictionless changes between channels and end devices

-Customers experience digitalization via their end devices.
-All interactions take place there and are used for the production and presentation of information.
+The study authors explain that customers experience digitalization via their end devices.
+All interactions take place across their varied personal (home or office).
 By 2020, the number of possible terminal devices will grow explosively to around 35 billion.
-There are almost five devices per person — from laptops to the Dash Buttons.
-A modern IT architecture must support all these channels and devices equally, thus creating the legacy of tomorrow.
+Already, there is an estimated five devices per person — from laptops to the Dash Buttons.
+A modern IT architecture must support all these channels and devices equally while inevitably also accepting the legacy of tomorrow.

-Already today, users expect seamless integrations whenever and wherever they interact with which device.
-To date, only a minority of companies have been able to ensure this omnipotential capability.
-According to the Bain study, this figure accounts for just 20 percent of the market, while the figure for banks is as high as 34 percent.
+Users expect seamless integrations whenever and wherever they interact with their devices.
+However, to date, only a minority of companies have been able to ensure this omni-potential capability.
+According to the Bain study, this figure accounts for merely 20 percent of the market, and for industries such as banking, is as high as 34 percent.

-This may be explained as, over the past few years, credit institutions have invested heavily in order to recognize customers across all channels and provide them with accurate information.
+Reason being, over the past few years, credit institutions have invested heavily in recognizing customers across all channels and providing them with accurate information.
 As a result, every other financial institution already sees a very good integration across all channels.
-In the retail it is only 18 percent.
-However, the changed customer behaviour has forced the banking system earlier than other industries to deal with mobile technologies.
+Changes in customer behavior/expectations has forced the banking system to deal with mobile technologies earlier than other industries

-The core of loose coupled systems are microservices, which means splitting complex applications into individual components.
-The advantages in terms of agility, scalability and availability are convincing across all industries.
-Currently, more than 25 percent use microservices.
-Over the next three years, IT managers see this share rising to 92 percent.
+A core element of why systems become loosely-coupled is to enable microservices, the practice of splitting complex applications into individual components.
+The advantages for doing so can be seen in terms of maintainability, agility, scalability, and availability.
+Currently, more than 25 percent of organizations surveyed in the study use microservices, and over the next three years, IT managers see this share rising to 92 percent.
 Pioneers are insurance companies, while consumer goods manufacturers maintain a rather cautious approach.

-6- Software-as-a-Service accelerates innovation cycles and reduces implementation effort.
+6. Software-as-a-Service accelerating innovation cycles and reducing implementation efforts

 Application and Development Platforms